Zurich

-The official language of Zürich is German, but the main spoken language is Zürich German, the local variant of the Alemannic Swiss German dialect.
+The official language of Zurich is German, but the main spoken language is Zurich German, the local variant of the Alemannic Swiss German dialect.

-Many museums and art galleries can be found in the city, including the Swiss National Museum and Kunsthaus.
-Schauspielhaus Zürich is considered to be one of the most important theatres in the German-speaking world.
+As one of Switzerland's primary financial centres, Zurich is home to many financial institutions and banking companies.
+Many museums and art galleries can be found in the city, including the Swiss National Museum, Natural History Museum and Kunsthaus.
+Schauspielhaus Zürich is generally considered to be one of the most important theatres in the German-speaking world.

-Zürich is home to many financial institutions and banking companies.